tim2zg/bingChatAi/README.md

 # Bing AI Chat Golang unofficial API
+## Legal notice: this client is unofficial and I will not take any responsibility for what you use it for or what you do with it.

-To use it you need to export all BING cookies to the environment variable.
+To use it, you need to export all BING cookies to the environment variable.

 TODO: